 Raval et al. (2024) conducted mixed-methods research to evaluate the effect of training in cultural competence for mental healthcare providers.
 The researchers postulate that providing culturally competent care to people from diverse backgrounds is necessary due to the universality of mental health care (Raval et al., 2024).
 Raval et al. (2024) assessed the impact of cultural competence training by investigating graduate students, practitioners, and faculty perspectives in India and the United States of America.
 The investigators used various data collection approaches such as focus groups (n=25).
 In this case, the researchers included fifteen focus groups in India with 69 participants and ten focus groups in America, each with 38 participants.
 They also used a survey with a sample population of 800; 450 participants were from India, while the rest were from the United States (Raval et al., 2024).

-The inclusion criteria involved higher education, psychology degrees, and doctoral degrees—most participants identified as cisgender women (Raval et al., 2024).
-An online survey link was sent via email to all participants in America individually, whilst in India, the email links were sent through the psychology department chairs.
+The inclusion criteria involved higher education, psychology degrees, and doctoral degrees, with most participants identifying as cisgender women (Raval et al., 2024).
+An online survey link was sent via email to all participants in America individually, whilst in India the email links were sent through the psychology department chairs.
 Both the qualitative and quantitative findings indicate that training in cultural competence is crucial in addressing disparities, promoting equitable care, and augmenting patient outcomes (Raval et al., 2024).
 The article bolsters the objectives of the SPP of training in cultural competence to ensure that the psychiatric registered nurses are well-prepared to engage in culturally competent care.

 Cultural Competence on Nurses’ Cultural Knowledge and Skills